 Posted On: Friday - May 19th 2017 10:25AM MST

-In Topics: Cars Curmudgeonry Artificial Stupidity Traffic Stupidity
+In Topics: Cars Curmudgeonry Artificial Stupidity Peak Stupidity Roadshow

 What is so hard about this?
 The interstate highway I was driving on last week had a construction left-lane-closed sign a whole MILE away from the start of the merge.
 The traffic was relatively light.
 Almost all of the cars in that left lane just stayed in that lane until they had to move, causing way more of a traffic jam than necessary.
 I do realize that one lane can only carry half the traffic, so a big back-up can occur, but it would not have with this light traffic, under normal levels of stupidity.